 Understanding how certain N sources should be blended and applied is an essential component in an efficient nutrient management plan.
 In many cases, N sources are applied without regard to their release characteristics.
 This is an improper practice and increases the risk of negative environmental impact.
-Each N source (particularly slow-
+Each N source (particularly slow-release forms) is unique and therefore should be managed accordingly.
+Applying a polymer-coated urea in the same manner one would apply a sulfur-coated urea greatly reduces the value of the polymer-coated urea.
+Similarly, applying 2 pounds of N from ammonium sulfate may cause burning, while applying 2 pounds of N from certain polymer-coated ureas may not provide the desired turfgrass response.
+Rate, application date, location, and turfgrass species all should be included in your nutrient application decision.

-- Soluble nitrogen sources
+Soluble nitrogen sources

 - Urea (46-0-0)

-- Ammonium nitrate (34-0-0)

-- o Ammonium sulfate (21-0-0)
+- Ammonium sulfate (21-0-0)

-- o Diammonium phosphate (18-46-0)
+- Diammonium phosphate (18-46-0)

 - Monoammonium phosphate (11-52-0)

 - Calcium nitrate (15.5-0-0)

 - Potassium nitrate (13-0-44)

-- Slow-release nitrogen sources
+Slow-release nitrogen sources

 A slow-release N source is any N-containing fertilizer where the release of N into the soil is delayed either by requiring microbial degradation of the N source, by coating the N substrate which delays the dissolution of N, or by reducing the water solubility of the N source.
 These include:

 - Sulfur-coated urea

 - Polymer/resin-coated

 - Isobutylidene diurea

 - Urea-formaldehyde/ureaformaldehyde reaction products

 - Natural organic

-- Urease and nitrification inhibitors
+Urease and nitrification inhibitors

-- Urease inhibitors reduce the activity of the urease enzyme resulting in a reduction of volatilization of N.

-- Nitrification inhibitors reduce the activity of Nitrosomonas bacteria, which are responsible for the conversion of NH4 to NO2.
-This reduced activity results in a reduction of N lost via denitrification and an increase in plantavailable N.
+- Urease inhibitors reduce the activity of the urease enzyme resulting in a reduction of volatilization and an increase in plantavailable N. - Nitrification inhibitors reduce the activity of Nitrosomonas bacteria, which are responsible for the conversion of NH4 to NO2.
+This reduced activity results in a reduction of N lost via denitrification and an increase in plant-available N.

-The role of phosphorous (P)
+The Role of Phosphorous (P)